lucamignatti/pulsar/README.md

 # Pulsar

-`Pulsar` is a modular Rocket League bot platform built around a high-throughput C++ training runtime and a thin Python evaluation and visualization layer.
+`Pulsar` is a modular Rocket League bot training stack built around a high-throughput C++ runtime and a thin Python visualization/evaluation layer.

-The current training loop has two stages:
+The current training path has two stages:

-1. Offline pretrain a shared policy and next-goal head on replay-derived tensor data.
+1. Offline pretrain a shared policy with behavior cloning, value pretraining, and a next-goal predictor on replay-derived tensor manifests.
-2. Run synchronous PPO self-play online, using the pretrained next-goal checkpoint as the reward model.
+2. Run synchronous PPO self-play online, using the pretrained next-goal checkpoint as the reward path and optionally exporting fresh online NGP data for refresh.

-The project is organized around a single shared model stack, hard action masking, GPU execution, and a lightweight Python surface for inspection and playback.
+The codebase is centered on a shared model stack, hard action masking, GPU execution, and a lightweight Python surface for inspection and playback.

 ## Design Goals

 - Fast vectorized C++ trainer
 - Shared C++ backbone for model architecture
 - No hand-written reward function
-- Good performance
+- ROCm-friendly Linux build path

 ## Repository Layout

 - `cpp/`: runtime, model, training code, tests, and benchmarks
-- `python/`: thin visualization package and CLI
+- `python/pulsar_viz/`: visualization and evaluation package
 - `configs/`: shared experiment configs
-- `scripts/`: setup, preprocessing, and utility scripts
+- `scripts/`: setup, preprocessing, smoke tests, and utility scripts
 - `docs/`: platform-specific notes such as ROCm setup
+- `external/RocketSim/`: vendored RocketSim submodule

 ## Requirements